nick-zervos/Saphetor_API/README.md

 **Instructions**

-Clone or download the repository and activate the virtual environment by running "source env/bin/activate".
+Clone or download the repository and activate the virtual environment by running "source env/bin/activate" in the terminal.

 Then install the requirements by running ```"pip install -r requirements.txt"```.

 Finally cd into the vcf_api folder and run ```"python manage.py migrate"```, then ```"python manage.py test"``` to run the tests, and ```"python manage.py runserver"``` to start the development server.